Cogmasters/concord/docs/INTERNALS.md

                    repository):
 ```

-As you can see, We provide the values for each specifier in the URL using our function's parameters.
+As you can see, we provide the values for each specifier in the URL using our function's parameters.
 You may also
-notice that we have a parameter, “buffer.”
-Buffer should be an array that should have enough space to hold the JSON
+notice that we have a parameter, ``buffer``. **Buffer** should be an array that should have enough space to hold the JSON
 response.
 For this endpoint, there is a fixed size limit on how big a response can be.
 For the purpose of this guide,
 we will use 1024 characters as the size of our buffer.

 In situations where you do not know how much information the buffer should have, whether that be because it has too
-much to fit on the stack (unlikely), or because it has dynamic data, you can use a “sized buffer” which must be managed
+much to fit on the stack (unlikely), or because it has dynamic data, you can use a **sized buffer** which must be managed
 through the response handler.
 This will be covered and added to this section at a later date.

-If you have any questions, feel free to join our [Discord server](https://discord.gg/nBUqrWf).

 If you have any questions, feel free to join our [Discord server](https://discord.gg/nBUqrWf).